tienrdrz/E-commerce-Back-End/README.md

 source db/schema.sql

-### Quit, seed the database, and start the server:
+### Quit mysql, seed the database, and start the server:

 quit